dbadapt/id_factory/README.md

 to be created.
 * In most multi-master cluster configurations, id_factory generation will provide better ID coverage (fewer un-used number gaps) then AUTO_INCREMENT
-* id_factory can be configured to handle unique ID's single server systems that can be scaled up to multi-node environments.
+* id_factory can be configured to handle unique ID's on single server systems that can be scaled up to multi-node environments.

 # Dependencies